mc256/starlight/docs/starlight-snapshotter-cli.md

 ## Step 1.
 Install Dependencies

-This uses Ubuntu 20.04 as example.
+This uses Ubuntu 20.04 as an example.
 We will need `build-essential` and `containerd`.

 ```shell
 sudo apt update && sudo apt upgrade -y &&